arabcoders/watchstate/FAQ.md

 * For plex click the (...), and click Fix match. after that refresh metadata.

-For episodes, we support both external ids like movies and relative unique ids, To make episodes sync work at least one of the following conditions has to be met:
+For episodes, we support both external ids like movies and relative unique ids, To make episodes sync work at least one of the following conditions has to be true:

 * The episode should have external ids.
-* The series should have external ids, to make relative unique id works.
+* The parent show should have external ids, to make relative unique id works.

 ---

 ### Q: Does this tool require webhooks to work?

 No, You can use the task scheduler or on demand sync if you want.
-However, we recommend the webhook method as it's the most efficient method to update play state.

----

-### Q: When i use jellyfin, i sometimes see double events?

-This most likely a bug in the plugin [jf-webhook #113](https://github.com/jellyfin/jellyfin-plugin-webhook/issues/113), Just reload the page make sure there is only one added watchstate endpoint.

 ---